hassansyed4/Data-Preparation-Analysis-and-Visualization-Project/README.md

 KDE Plot: Displayed the density of Highway MPG (MPG-H).

 # *How to Run:*
-To run this project, download the Jupyter Notebook source file and dataset, place them in your Jupyter Notebook environment folder, open the file, and start working on it.
+To run this project, download the Jupyter Notebook source file and dataset, save them in your Jupyter Notebook environment folder, and open the file.
+Once opened, you can access and explore the project, analyze the data, and build upon the work as needed.